For anyone outside the restaurant industry, it can be hard to understand the nuances every type of cooking demands from a particular kitchen.

 As any chef would know, the nuances involved in different Asian cuisines demand critical attention.
 Not just in technique, but at the product level.

-Creating delicious Chinese cuisine demands appliances that allow you to create high-intense heat channelled to the centre of a wok, while a Vietnamese chef might prefer to disperse heat through to the edges of a bigger wok.
-All the while, Thai cooks would want to more evenly disperse their heat to simmer different kinds of sauces and dishes.
+Creating delicious Chinese cuisine demands appliances that allow you to create high-intense heat through a wok burner, while a Vietnamese chef might want to disperse that heat through the edges of a bigger wok.
+Then again – Thai cooks would want to more evenly disperse their heat to simmer and brew different kinds of sauces and dishes.

 When we started creating our Asian cooking range, we wanted to make sure we cover every single possible base.
-Understanding the finer detail has had a real impact on our product design, and we’re always sure to keep those differences front and centre when designing – or adjusting existing designs – to new products.
+Understanding those small nuances has a real impact on our product design, and we’re always sure to keep those differences front and centre when designing – or adjusting existing designs – to new products.

 A little something extra